Fox News: Slogan

 Fox News Channel originally used the slogan "Fair and Balanced", which was coined by network co-founder Roger Ailes while the network was being established.
 The New York Times described the slogan as being a "blunt signal that Fox News planned to counteract what Mr. Ailes and many others viewed as a liberal bias ingrained in television coverage by establishment news networks".
 In a 2013 interview with Peter Robinson of the Hoover Institution, Rupert Murdoch defended the company's "Fair and Balanced" slogan, saying, "In fact, you'll find just as many Democrats as Republicans on and so on".

 In August 2003, Fox News sued comedian Al Franken over his use of the slogan as a subtitle for his book, Lies and the Lying Liars Who Tell Them: A Fair and Balanced Look at the Right, which is critical of Fox News Channel.
 The lawsuit was dropped three days later, after Judge Denny Chin refused its request for an injunction.
 In his decision, Chin ruled the case was "wholly without merit, both factually and legally".
 He went on to suggest that Fox News' trademark on the phrase "fair and balanced" could be invalid.
 In December 2003, FNC won a legal battle concerning the slogan, when AlterNet filed a cancellation petition with the United States Patent and Trademark Office (USPTO) to have FNC's trademark rescinded as inaccurate.
 AlterNet included Robert Greenwald's documentary film Outfoxed (2004) as supporting evidence in its case.
 After losing early motions, AlterNet withdrew its petition; the USPTO dismissed the case.
 In 2008, FNC used the slogan "We Report, You Decide", referring to "You Decide 2008" (FNC's original slogan for its coverage of election issues).

 In August 2016, Fox News Channel began to quietly phase out the "Fair and Balanced" slogan in favor of "Most Watched, Most Trusted"; when these changes were reported in June 2017 by Gabriel Sherman (a writer who had written a biography on Ailes), a network executive said the change "has nothing to do with programming or editorial decisions".
 It was speculated by media outlets that Fox News Channel was wishing to distance itself from Ailes' tenure at the network.
-In March 2018, the network introduced a new ad campaign, Real News.
-Real Honest Opinion.
-The ad campaign is intended to promote the network's opinion-based programming and counter perceptions surrounding "fake news".

-In mid-November 2020, following the election, Fox News began to use the slogan "Standing Up For What's Right" to promote its primetime lineup.
+In March 2018, the network introduced a new promotional campaign, "Real News.
+Real Honest Opinion", which highlighted personalities from its news- and opinion-based programming.
+The following year, Fox News Channel launched the campaign "America is Watching", which is used primarily to emphasize the network's viewership.
+In mid-November 2020, following the election, Fox News began to use the tagline "Standing Up For What's Right" to promote its primetime lineup.